Protests against Rodrigo Duterte: Phasing out of jeepneys

 Jeepney drivers staged a series of protest and strike actions nationwide to oppose the government's plan to phase out old and dilapidated jeepneys.
 On October 18, 2017, Duterte taunted the protesting drivers, daring them to quit and "suffer in poverty and hunger" if they cannot modernize their old jeepneys.
 However, Land Transportation Franchising and Regulatory Board (LTFRB) chair Martin Delgra explained the next day that Duterte's call was only his "expression of urgency."
 Its proposal of jeepney modernization will affect 240,000 jeepneys and 80,000 UV Express.

 In January 2018, the Inter-Agency Council for Traffic (I-ACT) began apprehending dilapidated and smoke-belching jeepneys in an operation called "Tanggal Usok, Tanggal Bulok".
 This made getting a ride home difficult for commuters, especially students.
 Commuters expressed on social media their frustration getting stranded due to the apprehension of jeepneys.

 The total phaseout of jeepneys was set to be implemented on July 1, 2020, only to be extended to December 31, 2020, due to the COVID-19 pandemic, and further extended to March 31, 2021.
-The LTFRB has stated that jeepney operators who have failed to consolidate their fleets for the modernization program by the March 2021 deadline will be allowed to temporarily operate under a provisional authority for a 1-year period.
+The LTFRB stated that jeepney operators who had failed to consolidate their fleets for the modernization program by the March 2021 deadline will be allowed to temporarily operate under a provisional authority for 1 year.